spaceartisan/thermo-comb-qual/docs/comb/section9.md

 !!! note "Helpful"
     If we want to decrease the lenght, but maintain mass flowrate, we can use distributed nozzles.

-# Failure of Flame Sheet Approximatino
+# Failure of Flame Sheet Approximation

 In the flame sheet approximation, we assumed single step fast chemistry.
 Neither one of these assumptions are valid